-The best way to reach me any time is by email: Gary@isect.com
+The most reliable way to contact me is by email: Gary@isect.com

-I’m usually QRV after work around ZL dusk (~05:00z until dinner or bed time), and sometimes before work at ZL dawn too (~17:00z to 20:00z).
-During the ZL working day, I often monitor the bands and keep an eye on DXcluster for new ones.
+I’m usually QRV around ZL dusk, and sometimes at ZL dawn too.
+During daylight in hours in ZL, I often monitor the bands while working and keep an eye on DXcluster for new ones.
 Some weekends you’ll find me contesting.

 Set up an alert for my call in your logging software if that helps.

 I use LoTW and upload my log daily.